 - Shopify Plan ($79 per month): 1% per transaction

 - Advanced Plan ($299 per month): 0.5% per transaction

 Magento does not charge any transaction fees.
 If you run a Magento store, you’ll only pay the payment processors themselves.

 Shopify and Magento are both powerful, flexible ecommerce platforms.
 However, we recommend Shopify for beginners to the online retail space.
 It’s much easier to set up, and help is much more readily available thanks to its hosted, managed business model.
 Take into account the Shopify pricing comparison before making the final choice.

 Although Magento is technically free, you will need to purchase your own hosting, and do the work of setup and installation on your own, or pay a third party agency like Dinarys.
 It can be challenging for the layman, so many people choose to have us do the heavy lifting.

 On the upside, Magento is potentially much more powerful and flexible than Shopify, which necessarily constrains users to fit within their basic model.

 Do you still have questions about which platform is best for your situation?
-Dinarys is here to help.
+Dinarys is here to help with ecommerce comparison task and make the right choice.
 Just fill out the form below, and we’ll be in touch ASAP.

 Want to read more